Press Releases

 Washington, D.C.
 (March 4, 2026)

-"Today, in a bipartisan vote, the U.S. Senate Committee on Commerce, Science and Transportation passed the bipartisan Weather Research and Forecasting Innovation Reauthorization Act of 2026, a critical piece of legislation that directly addresses one of the most dangerous gaps in our national security infrastructure: the inability to comprehensively monitor and detect changes in the atmosphere.
+Today, the U.S. Senate Committee on Commerce, Science and Transportation unanimously advanced the bipartisan Weather Research and Forecasting Innovation Reauthorization Act of 2026, a critical piece of legislation that directly addresses one of the most dangerous gaps in our national security infrastructure: the inability to comprehensively monitor and detect changes in the atmosphere.

 The bipartisan Weather Research and Forecasting Innovation Reauthorization Act of 2026 is a critical step toward protecting America's weather sovereignty at a moment of genuine urgency.
 SilverLining strongly supports this legislation, and in particular its provisions on the Composition of the Atmosphere and Atmospheric Observations.

-Its provisions directly address one of the most dangerous gaps in our national security and public safety infrastructure: the inability to comprehensively monitor, detect and attribute changes in our own atmosphere.
+These provisions directly address one of the most dangerous gaps in our national security and public safety infrastructure: the inability to comprehensively monitor, detect and attribute changes in our atmosphere.
 By directing NOAA to assess observation gaps, authorize atmospheric composition pilot projects using commercial aircraft and uncrewed platforms and enable data-sharing agreements across government and nongovernmental partners, this legislation begins to build the foundation for the observing infrastructure our nation, and the world, urgently needs.

 As governments and private entities race to develop regional and global atmospheric modification capabilities, the path forward is knowledge, monitoring and international leadership.
 Strong U.S. investment in atmospheric science and observation creates the foundation for transparent, science-based governance of these powerful technologies, protecting communities, agriculture and economic stability here and around the world.